codehag/debugger.html/docs/local-development.md

 ### Telemetry

 Telemetry is the mozilla system for gathering usage metrics.
+The [Telemetry documentation][tel-docs] has in depth information, as well as a walk through of how to create new telemetry probes.

 There are two mechanisms available: Scalars, Histograms.
-The [docs][tel-docs] have in depth information.
+Histograms are older, and Scalars is the new prefered method.
+However Scalars cannot do everything, so both are used.

 * **Scalars**: Count of an event
 * **Histograms**: Distribution of an event